Marketa Lazarová

-Marketa Lazarová is a 1967 Czechoslovak epic period drama directed by František Vláčil.
+Marketa Lazarová is a 1967 Czechoslovak New Wave epic period drama film directed by František Vláčil.
 It is an adaptation of the novel Marketa Lazarová (1931) by Vladislav Vančura.
-The film takes place in the middle of 13th century, and tells the story of a daughter of a feudal lord who is kidnapped by neighbouring robber knights and becomes a mistress of one of them.
+Set in the middle of 13th century when Christianity was taking over native Paganism in Central Europe, the film tells the story of a daughter of a feudal lord who is kidnapped by neighbouring robber knights shortly before she is to join a convent.

 Marketa Lazarová was voted the all-time best Czech movie in a 1998 poll of Czech film critics and publicists.
+Although not quite as known as other Czechoslovakian movies, it is highly regarded as one of the best historical movies ever made.
+The movie features surrealistic images throughout its run to increase the disorienting atmosphere.

 Theodor Pištěk designed the costumes for the film.